joedevon/ContextWhisperer/README.md

 # Context Whisperer

-ContextWhisperer is an intelligent context management system for AI-assisted coding, designed to optimize the interaction between developers and Large Language Models (LLMs) in development environments.
+> **ContextWhisperer is an intelligent context management system for AI-assisted coding, designed to optimize the interaction between developers and Large Language Models (LLMs) in development environments.**

+## Origin & Philosophy

+ContextWhisperer emerged from experiencing the limitations of automated system prompts in AI coding assistants.
+While using cursorrules (system prompts), I noticed that over time, these automated prompts would accumulate stale context and become increasingly complex, leading to confused LLM responses.
+The solution became clear: replace automated system prompts with intentional, task-specific context management.

+Instead of relying on complex automated rules, ContextWhisperer uses manual, targeted prompts to generate fresh, relevant context when needed.
+This approach enables a powerful workflow: dedicate each context window to a single, focused task.
+Don't fear starting fresh windows - simply run the relevant prompts to bootstrap your new context with clean, current, LLM-optimized information about your codebase.
+This "fresh start" approach leads to clearer communication with AI assistants and better results.

 ## Problem